 Rapid Case Ascertainment

 The Rapid Case Ascertainment Core at UNC Lineberger Comprehensive Cancer Center provides support to the N.C.
 Central Cancer Registry and local hospitals for rapid case ascertainment and facilitates cancer prevention and control research that requires early contact with patients.
-Dr. Andrew Olshan is the Faculty Director, and Mary Beth Bell is the Facility Director.
+Dr. Andrew Olshan is the Faculty Director, and Heather Tipaldos is the Facility Director.

 Location & Hours